Shaggy-alt/HomeLab/README.md

 # HomeLab
 2 Versions of what im doing.
-You can virtualize everything on one machine.
+- A: You can virtualize everything on one machine.
-Or you can have hardware for everything with a hypervisor.
+- B: Or you can have hardware for everything with a hypervisor.

+Both include Using either OPNsense or Pfsense as a firewall, users choice.

 ____________________________________________________________________________________________